davidrhoden/davidrhoden-basic-netlify/timeline/michael-aaron-show-feb-11-2022.md

 ---
 title: We went to the Michael Aaron/Billy Ding Memorial in Bywater.
 date: 2022-02-11T21:00:00.000Z
-summary: I knew and liked Michael a lot.
 excerpt: I knew and liked Michael a lot.
 category: timeline
 image: /static/img/timeline/michael-aaron-memorial-feb-11-2022/eyj-john-thiry-feb-11-2022.jpg